 This has forced 20th Century Fox to go back to the drawing board, according to The Hollywood Reporter, who have revealed that the X-Men series is currently being “reconfigured.”
 The next X-Men film will be written by Simon Kinberg, but will not be directed by Bryan Singer, who helmed Apocalypse and the first two X-Men movies.

-All of the above means that it’s likely going to be a while until we see another X-Men film, but the report mentions that Josh Boone’s New Mutants could begin filming next Spring.
+All of the above means that it’s likely going to be a while until we see another X-Men film from Fox, but the report mentions that Josh Boone’s New Mutants could begin filming next Spring.
 What do you guys think?
 Let us know in the comment section below.